 Betterment’s Quest for Behavior Gap Zero

-A new analysis shows that Betterment is helping investors optimize their behavior and reduce the notorious behavior gap, which compromises investor returns.
+Analysis shows that Betterment helps investors optimize their behavior and reduce the behavior gap, which compromises investor returns.

 Market timing and active trading, on average, cost investors up to 6.5% per year.